 Row 12: Purl across the row.

 Repeat rows 1–12 two more times for a total of 36 rows.
-Cut the yarn, leaving a tail of at least 12 inches.Continue to 4 of 9 below.
+Cut the yarn, leaving a tail to weave in later.

 Using the long tail cast-on method, cast on 109 (121, 133, 145, 157, 169, 181) stitches for the front lace section.
 Add this to the same circular knitting needle, making sure that you work so that the right sides of both pieces are facing the same direction.